 Enhance BHA’s Canopy by Sponsoring a Tree!

-BHA continues partnering with the city to plant up to 50 trees in the easements along our streets.
-In accordance with the city’s guidelines, tree species will be selected for best long-term success with smaller, understory trees planted under electrical lines and larger, canopy trees planted where they have room to spread out.
-At planting, these saplings will have 2-2 1/2” thick trunks and already be quite tall.
+BHA partnered with the city in early 2023 to plant 90 trees in the easements along our streets.
+In accordance with the city’s guidelines, tree species were selected for best long-term success with smaller, understory trees planted under electrical lines and larger, canopy trees planted where they have room to spread out.

-Please give some thought to the impact 50 trees could have on our streets over the coming decades and consider making a donation below.
-Click here to make your donation.
+Please give some thought to the impact 90 trees will have on our streets over the coming decades and consider making a donation below.

 $150 - Tree Hero